Low carb salads have never tasted as warm and inviting as this delicious Thai chicken salad recipe!

-Peanut Butter — To keep this Thai chicken salad recipe low carb, you’ll want to make sure and use peanut butter with no sugar added.
-This means reading store-bought labels or even making your own.
-(It’s not difficult)
+Peanut Butter – To keep this Thai chicken salad recipe low carb, you’ll want to use a low carb peanut butter (a product without added sugar).
+Simply read the label, or check out my guide for fave brands!

-Ginger — Next is ginger.
-For this recipe, it’s best to use fresh ginger and peel it before grating it up.
+Ginger – Next is ginger.
+For this recipe, it’s best to use fresh ginger and peel it before grating.
 It’ll give your peanut sauce that extra warm inviting bite that says, Thai!

-Sweetener — I’m sure you noticed that this recipe calls for liquid stevia where a large majority of recipes call for honey or brown sugar.
-Feel free to use what you have, I use stevia to cut the carbs and keep the dressing close to sugar-free!
+Sweetener – I’m sure you noticed that this recipe calls for liquid stevia where a large majority of recipes call for honey or brown sugar.
+Feel free to use what you have, I use keto sweeteners to cut the carbs and keep the dressing close to sugar-free.